loganmca01/toy_assembly_interpreter/README.md

 # How to use:

-NOTE: Functionality is limited at this point, as I'm finishing up the user environment.
-Instructions can't be run in user environment yet, but ASTs are generated properly

 1. Make sure you have Flex and Bison installed, comes pre installed in most linux distros, otherwise use these: https://www.gnu.org/software/bison/ https://github.com/westes/flex

 2. Run make
-3. run ./isa_interpreter [file - for sample use test2.txt]
+3. run ./isa_interpreter [filepath]
+4. run assembly instructions specified in file from command line or from text file

+# System Commands

+.help                                      --- print information about system and available commands\
+\
+.clear_stack [start address] [end address] --- clear the contents of the stack between two addresses\
+\
+.clear_code [start address] [end address]  --- clear the contents of code memory between two addresses\
+\
+.clear_all                                 --- clear everything from stack and code memory\
+\
+.file [filepath]                           --- load commands from file into next available code address, only need file name if in same folder\
+\
+_print_stack [start address] [end address] --- print the contents of stack between two addresses\
+\
+_print_code [start address] [end address]  --- print the contents of code memory between two addresses\
+\
+_exit                                      --- exit current instructions, functions the same as jumping PC to after last instruction\
+\
+NOTE: underscore commands are loaded into code memory, dot commands are not and therefore cannot be run from a file.

 # Register Transfer Notation:

-I designed this RTN to be as readable as possible for humans, as it's designed for use in classes.
-That being said, there are several restrictions on the syntax in this first version of the parser.
-The basic command structure looks like this:
+Command structure:

-define [command name] [arguments] {
+define [command name] [arguments] {\
 [action 1];\
 [action 2];\
-[action 3];
+[action 3];\
 }

-The arguments are limited to dummy variables and registers of the form var[a-z] and reg[a-z].
-This will eventually be changed to take any user variable names, but for now it lets me pre-generate a symbol table for the dummy arguments which makes locating them in the table, and assigning them values when commands are run much simpler.
+- Arguments are limited to dummy variables and registers that start with "var" or "reg".

-The actions must be separated by a new line and are in the form:
+- Actions must be separated by a new line, and are in the form:\
 [register/mem location] := [expression/register/mem location] [optional conditional]

-memory is referenced with parentheses, so (rega) means the contents of the location of the value rega in the stack.
+- memory is referenced with parentheses, so (rega) means the value on the stack at the location stored in rega.

-expressions can be any operation between registers, dummy variables, and actual numbers.
+- expressions can be any operation between registers, dummy variables, and actual numbers.

-conditionals are represented by a : followed by some comparison.
+- conditionals are represented by a : followed by some comparison operation (<, >, ==, <=, >=).

-Look at the file test2.txt for an example of how this all fits together.
+- The file test_asm1.txt shows an example of a toy language written in this RTN

-# Recent updates

-- Fixed Yacc grammar surrounding memory, got rid of unnecessary rules and replaced with better, more broad rule
-- Added much more specific error messages for issues with instruction set
-- Began proper implementation of user environment
+# Version 1.0 notes
+- First full working version, somewhat limited user customization of environment but instruction sets can be loaded and commands can be run
+- Not memory safe, next priority is removing any possible memory leaks

 # What's next:

-- Finish user environment for initial version of software
-- add in more customization surrounding default registers, stack location in memory array, flags, word size, etc.
+- Add in more customization surrounding built-in registers, stack start/size, code start/size, flags, word size, different register sizes etc.
 - Run detailed tests using valgrind, get rid of all remaining memory leaks
 - Fix inefficient areas of implementation, work on flattening lists/trees into array based implementation